wfink/jboss-as-quickstart/ejb-clients/README.md

-ejb-multi-server: EJB applications deployed in different servers communicating vie EJB remote calls
+ejb-clients: Standalone clients calling remote EJB applications
 ======================================================
 Author: Wolf-Dieter Fink
-Level: Intermediate, partialy Advanced
+Level: Intermediate ...
+Advanced
 Technologies: EJB remote standalone application
+Summary: Show how to access EJB's from a remote standalone client

 What is it?
 -----------

-This example demonstrates the communication between standalone clients and JBoss AS7 application server

-Also the configuration is done by CLI batch-scripts.
+This example demonstrates the communication between standalone clients and JBoss AS7 application server Also the configuration is done by CLI batch-scripts.